BetaThis is a new service - your feedback will help us to improve it.

 Download

-There was a rapid increase in measles cases in late 2023 driven by a large outbreak in Birmingham.
-Activity in Birmingham has now decreased to lower levels.
-There has subsequently been a rise in cases in London and small clusters in other regions.
+There was a rapid increase in cases in late 2023 driven by a large outbreak in Birmingham, with subsequent rises in London and small clusters in other regions, however case counts have followed a downward trajectory since mid-July.
+Small, localised outbreaks continue.